devnoname120/nextcloud-htmlviewer/README.md

 # Html Viewer
 > View static HTML files directly in Nextcloud

+HTML files can be a great way to illustrate content in an interactive and responsive format.
-The HTML viewer app loads static HTML files directly within Nextcloud as an iframe, so you can see the file instead of its source code.
+The HTML viewer app enables the possibility to view static HTML files directly via an iframe within Nextcloud.

 ### Security information
 Loading HTML files within the context of Nextcloud carries a risk of exposing user information to third parties.
-The HTML viewer app attempts to improve this situation by using the sandbox feature for iframes to disable JavaScript and prevent access to user information.
+The HTML viewer app uses the sandbox and CSP features for iframes to disable JavaScript and prevent access to user information and websites outside your Nextcloud, but this can not guarantee that no information is ever transferred to third parties.

+Administrators should also be aware that some users may not be able to differentiate between the content of an HTML file they have opened and the normal user interface of Nextcloud.

-### Enabling JavaScript
+### JavaScript
-Enabling JavaScript for HTML files is a bad idea and we do not recommend this at all.
+JavaScript for HTML files is disabled by default.
+Enabling it is a bad idea and we do not recommend this at all.
 Although security features like sandboxing, CSP and CORS limit what can be done, it still means that unknown code is being executed within Nextcloud.

 If you still wish to enable JS, this occ command will enable it: